microsoft/fast/packages/fast-jss-utilities/README.md

 ```

 ### applyScreenReader
-The apply screenreader function should be used whenever there is an item that is hidden from a sighted user but visible to screen readers.
+The `applyScreenReader` function should be used whenever there is an item that is hidden from a sighted user but visible to screen readers.

 ```ts
 import { applyScreenReader } from "@microsoft/fast-jss-utilities";